-Even though growth in the number of elderly residents has been high, the elderly compose a smaller percentage of the population in the region (14.4%) than in the state as a whole (18.7%).
+Even though growth in the number of elderly residents has been high, the elderly make up a smaller percentage of the population in the region (14.4%) than in the state as a whole (18.7%).
 Despite this low base, this high growth is likely to continue, and points to increased need for transportation services including transit and other options to meet the needs of elderly residents in the coming years.
 Ideally, a transportation service assessment of people who do not drive such as youth, older adults, and the disabled population would be useful in identifying needs and service preferences.

 Availability of transportation services for the elderly is certainly a quality-of-life issue, as elderly residents who can access transit are less likely to isolate and more likely to participate in their community.
-A recent MTA assessment of actual rider destinations revealed that riders used MTA and CART services to get to a wide array of medical appointments but also for grocery shopping, hair appointments, participating in community events such as those at their community library or Recreation Department, and other social engagements.
-Staying connected to essential services such as health care and having access to shopping and social events can be life-changing to anyone who cannot drive.
-For an elderly resident, access to transportation can be an issue of health and safety, of being able to age-in-place and maintain independence.
+In a recent assessment by MTA of actual rider destinations, it was revealed that riders used MTA and CART services to get to a wide array of medical appointments but also for grocery shopping, hair appointments, participating in community events such as those at their community library or Recreation Department, and other social engagements.
+Staying connected to essential services such as health care, as well as having access to shopping and social events can be life changing to anyone who cannot drive.
+For an elderly resident, access to transportation can be an issue of health and safety, of being able to age-in-place and maintain independence, and ensure costs associated with nursing home care do not increase.